Best practices for smartphone selfie video recording

-Not long ago we would never consider shooting high quality videos on our smartphones since the results were so inferior compared to a camera.
-Today smartphone quality is much improved and you can't beat the convenience.
+Not long ago we would never consider shooting high quality videos on our phones because the results were so inferior compared to a DSLR or video camera.
+Today, however, smartphone video quality has become fairly impressive, and you can't beat the convenience.
 We now have incredibly powerful cameras sitting right in our pockets!

 Here are the four main types of considerations that you should think about when approaching the production of your own selfie video: